oscmt/oscmt/README.md

 repository is the result.

 ## Content
-This repository contains the clean version of the software, ready for your use.
+This repository contains the clean version of the software, ready to use.

 ## Installation
 ### Dependencies